-Have you ever wondered why you avoid the tasks you need to do?
+Avoiding the tasks you need to do?

-Have you ever found yourself procrastinating after working for only 5 minutes?
+Procrastinating after working for only 5 minutes?

+These are all very common issues and complaints occur for all of us from one time or another.
 Learning about how the brain works will give you a greater understanding into your current study habits and why they are the way they are.
 It is a well-known fact that the brain is the control centre for your behaviour however a lot of people know very little about it and how it actually operates.

 Six insights into the brain as explored by David Rock, director of the NeuroLeadership Institute, may help you identify your behaviours surrounding study and exam performance and therefore give you the opportunity to rewire your old ‘bad study habits’ and create new productive behaviours.